Ossifier/PygamePlatformerEngine/README.md

 1. This branch name has been changed to reflect that this branch is for the version of the engine that includes frame interpolation logic, and changed to be the deafult working branch for this project.
 The prior main branch has been renamed.
 If you would like to access the older version, you'll find it there.
 2. Also, I'm back after having been pulled away from this project due to work.

-## TO DO (Frame Interpolation):
+## TO DO (Interpolation):
-Fully implement frame interpolation for the following piece of logic:
+Fully implement interpolation for the following piece of logic:
 1. Stamina drain/recharge.
 2. Jump Power drain/recharge.
 3. Animation cycles.